Groovy

 strFileName - Name of the attachment

 strMimeType - The attachment's mime type.
-If null, application/octet-stream will be used
+If zero, application/octet-stream is used

-bIsContactPhoto - True, if an image file should be used as contact photo
+bIsContactPhoto - True if an image file is to be added to a contact

-bDeleteAfter - True, if the file should be deleted after being attached
+bDeleteAfter - True if the original file is to be deleted after it has been attached

 Snippet